helium/gateway-rs/README.md

     ```shell
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```
 2. Install cargo `cross` and `cargo-make`.
 The `cross` command allows for cross compiling to hardware targets using docker images, while the `cargo-make` command is used to package up
    ```shell
    cargo install cross
    cargo install cargo-make
    ```
 3. Build the application or package using one of the following:
    1. Build the application binary using the target triplet from the supported targets.
 Note the use of the `--release` flag to optimize the target binary for size.
-Debug builds may be too large to run on some targets.
+Debug builds may be to large to run on some targets.
         ```shell
         cross build --target <target> --release
         ```